-SLCN have been described as a 'hidden' disability; with difficulties such as poor understanding and use of expressive language are often not noticeable to non-experts (Neave-DiToro et al. 2019).
-The social model of disability identifies societal and environmental barriers which are disabling for people with impairments (Oliver 1996).
-Prior research has identified that there are a range of disabling barriers in the criminal justice system.
-Research which links disability theory and criminology has predominantly focused on victims of crime (see for e.g., Pearson et al. 2022; Macdonald, Donovan, and Clayton 2017; McCarthy 2017; Mathews 2018).
-Research into the experiences of suspects or offenders has been conducted, but is less extensive (see for e.g., Barnett 1986; Browning and Caulfield 2011; Parsons and Sherwood 2016; Hollomotz and Schmitz 2018; Rogers 2020; Gormley and Watson 2021).
-The available research suggests that disabled perpetrators are overrepresented in criminal justice (Richards and Ellem 2019; Hyun et al. 2014; Thorneycroft and Asquith 2021) and that significant barriers exist for people with mental health conditions, specific learning difficulties or learning disabilities (Talbot 2008; Macdonald 2012; Bone 1998; Browning and Caulfield 2011) and that they are significantly disadvantaged as a result (Gormley and Watson 2021).
+SLCN have been described as a 'hidden' disability; with difficulties such as poor understanding and use of expressive language are often not noticeable to non-experts (Neave-DiToro, Fuse & Bergen, 2019).
+The social model of disability identifies societal and environmental barriers which are disabling for people with impairments (Oliver, 1996).
+Prior research has identified that there is a range of disabling barriers in the criminal justice system.
+Research which links disability theory and criminology has predominantly focused on victims of crime (see, e.g., Macdonald, Donovan & Clayton, 2017; Mathews, 2018; McCarthy, 2017; Pearson, Rees & Forster, 2022).
+Research into the experiences of suspects or offenders has been conducted, but is less extensive (see, e.g., Barnett, 1986; Browning & Caulfield, 2011; Gormley & Watson, 2021; Hollomotz & Schmitz, 2018; Parsons & Sherwood, 2016; Rogers, 2020).
+The available research suggests that disabled perpetrators are over-represented in criminal justice (Hyun, Hahn & McConnell, 2014; Richards & Ellem, 2019; Thorneycroft & Asquith, 2021) and that significant barriers exist for people with mental health conditions, specific learning difficulties or learning disabilities (Bone, 1998; Browning & Caulfield, 2011; Macdonald, 2012; Talbot, 2008) and that they are significantly disadvantaged as a result (Gormley & Watson, 2021).

-SLCN identification is vital in order to ensure access to fair justice outcomes (Nolan 2018).
-A suspect's ability to fluently put forward their understanding of a specific situation is not only a central tenet of social and criminal justice (Grubb and Hemby 2018) but is also essential in the collection of reliable evidence (Gudjonsson 2003; Gudjonsson 2018; Farrugia and Gabbert 2020).
-The inability of a suspect with SLCN to fully comprehend the seriousness of the situation and the proceedings that they are subject to is likely to impede their full and meaningful participation at each stage of the legal process (Nolan 2018; Clarke et al. 2012).
+SLCN identification is vital in order to ensure access to fair justice outcomes (Nolan, 2018).
+A suspect's ability to fluently put forward their understanding of a specific situation is not only a central tenet of social and criminal justice (Grubb & Hemby, 2018) but is also essential in the collection of reliable evidence (Farrugia & Gabbert, 2020; Gudjonsson, 2003, 2018).
+The inability of a suspect with SLCN to fully comprehend the seriousness of the situation and the proceedings to which they are subject is likely to impede their full and meaningful participation at each stage of the legal process (Clarke, Barrow & Hartley, 2012; Nolan, 2018).

-Whilst some conditions can have a recognised SLCN component (such as Autistic Spectrum Conditions, Aphasia, Traumatic Brain Injury), this research identifies that well over half of the people who have gone on to make use of the Speech and Language Therapy (SLT)

-service within this police custody setting did not have a primary diagnosis of a condition which would signify SLCN.
+While some conditions can have a recognised SLCN component (such as autistic spectrum conditions, aphasia, traumatic brain injury), this research identifies that well over half of the people who have gone on to make use of the Speech and Language Therapy (SLT) service within this police custody setting did not have a primary diagnosis of a condition which would signify SLCN.
 This study highlights the 'invisible' nature of communication impairment to both the individual and those around them.
-Whilst this study is based within England, speech language and communication needs will be present within any language and should therefore be of international interest.
+While this study is based within England, SLCN will be present within any language and should therefore be of international interest.

-At present there is little or no screening for SLCN embedded within standard police custody training, and book-in procedures may not readily identify SLCN indicators for suspects (Gulati et al. 2020; Macrae and Clarke 2021).
+At present there is little or no screening for SLCN embedded within standard police custody training, and book-in procedures may not readily identify SLCN indicators for suspects (Gulati et al., 2020; Macrae & Clarke, 2021).
 Where screening does occur there is limited SLT provision within Liaison and Diversion (L&D) services to support those who are identified.
 Given that interventions and support are more likely to be put in place for people with specific diagnoses or known conditions within this setting, the findings indicate that the SLCN of many of the people who encounter the police will go unrecognised.
 We contend that there is a significant need for SLCN screening and SLT intervention across all ages - particularly at the early stage of contact with the justice system.
 This additional screening would mean that SLCN are identified at the point at which a suspect first encounters the criminal justice system which could significantly reduce reoffending risk by enabling individuals to access support and interventions.
-Barriers to understanding and engagement could be reduced leading to better outcomes for suspects and for victims.
+Barriers to understanding and engagement could be reduced, leading to better outcomes for suspects and for victims.